nicklockwood/Expression/README.md

 You create an `Expression` instance by passing a string containing your expression, and (optionally) any or all of the following:

+* A set of configuration options - used to enabled or disable certain features
 * A dictionary of named constants - this is the simplest way to specify predefined constants
 * A dictionary of symbols and callback functions - this is the most efficient way to provide custom functions or operators
 * A custom Evaluator function - this is the most flexible solution, and can support dynamic variable or function names